 - Begin to develop a sense of shared responsibility for upholding a compassionate and respectful community; and,

 - Engage in conversations that may be challenging or unfamiliar.

 Students do the following to prepare for Community Conversations:

-- Attend the conversation on Tuesday, September 1, 9:30-11:00am, to share personal views, recalling the relevance of the readings to joining an exceptionally diverse class at Harvard.
+- Attend the conversation during Opening Days, to share personal views, recalling the relevance of the readings to joining an exceptionally diverse class at Harvard.